BDC Hamburger Icon

 Data will be used to guide many of your business decisions, but there are times when you should go with your gut.

 Thanks to technology, there is a wealth of data at our disposal.
-But if we falsely represent that data, we do a disservice to those that would benefit from its information.
+But if we represent that data falsely, we do a disservice to those who would benefit from its information.

 Beware of making misleading visualizations and take care not to complicate the message with overly complex or inaccurate images.
 Although the numbers do not lie, the visualizations representing them may.